-- Ponchos can look silly and don’t necessarily make for the best adventure photos.
+- Many rain ponchos can look silly and don’t necessarily make for the best adventure photos.

 Rain Jacket Pros and Cons

-- Rain jackets are more comfortable to wear since they just fit like a jacket.
+- Jackets are more comfortable to wear since they just fit like a jacket.

 - Rain jackets can double as wind breakers, so they can be very useful on more exposed hikes.

-- They offer plenty of protection for light to moderate rain without sacrificing mobility.
+- They offer plenty of wet weather protection for light rain without sacrificing mobility.

-- They are typically designed to provide ventilation through the fabric, so a nice rain jacket should keep you from creating your own sauna.
+- They are typically designed to provide ventilation through the waterproof breathable fabric, so a nice rain jacket should keep you from creating your own sauna.